fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 There's also a blind oracle who may or may not be psychic.

-These disparate plot points were born out of the film's financing.
+These disparate plot points came from the film's funding.
 The film had a slew of financing sources and each financier wanted a different film.
 One wanted a horror movie.
 One wanted a historical drama.
 Another wanted an exploitation picture.
 At least no one wanted a comedy.

 Compounding matters, Lee and director Jesús Franco disagreed on how to portray Jeffreys.
 Lee wanted to be faithful to history.
 Franco wanted something more "dynamic."
 I don't know what he meant by "dynamic" and I don't think Lee did either.